 Ph.D., Physiological Psychology; Princeton University

 My research is directed at the bodily mechanisms that control eating behavior.
 The focus is on identifying those changes in energy metabolism that serve as signals controlling food intake and characterizing how these signals are detected and transmitted to the brain.
-This work has implications for understanding the behavioral contribution to energy balance and for treating disturbances in food intake and appetite.
+This work has implications for understanding the relationship between energy intake and the development of obesity and for treating disturbances in food intake and appetite.

 appetite, energy metabolism, liver, obesity, feeding behavior

 Ludwig, D.S.; Aronne, L.J.; Astrup, A.; de Cabo, R.; Cantley, L.C.; Friedman, M.I.; et al. (2021) The carbohydrate-insulin model: a physiological perspective on the obesity pandemic.
 American Journal of Clinical Nutrition, 114, 1873–85.

 Friedman, M.I.; Appel, S. (2019) Energy expenditure and body composition changes after an isocaloric ketogenic diet in overweight and obese men: A secondary analysis of energy expenditure and physical activity.
 PLoS ONE, 14, doi.org/10.1371/journal.pone.0222971.

 Ludwig, D.S.; Friedman, M.I.
 (2014) Increasing adiposity: consequence or cause of overeating?
 JAMA, 311, 2167-2168.